-For evaluation purposes, the minimum number of ECTS at the end of the second regular term at the university should be 60, including all repeated courses, and 30 in each subsequent fall or spring term, including all repeated courses.
+The first academic evaluation will be done at the end of the second regular term at the university (after a minimum of 48 ECTS including all repeated courses), and afterwards at the end of each subsequent 24 ECTS fall or spring term, including all repeated courses.

 Courses/credits taken during a summer term are counted towards the term average of the next regular term.
-If the number of ECTS taken in any one regular term is less than 30 (for approved reasons), courses/credits taken during that term are counted toward the term average of the next regular term.
+If the number of ECTS taken in any one regular term is less than 24 (for approved reasons), courses/credits taken during that term are counted toward the term average of the next regular term.